sshane/openpilot-archive/README.md

 Therefore, if the EON sees an update while you're driving it will reboot 5 minutes after you stop your drive, it resets the timer if you start driving again before the 5 minutes is up.

-Installation
+Quick Installation
 -----

 The `stock_additions` branch is my release branch that will receive occasional and verified updates from my [development branch](https://github.com/ShaneSmiskol/openpilot/tree/stock_additions-devel).

+`stock_additions-release` however is the release-release branch that will contain 1 commit containing the latest of all the commits in the `stock_additions` branch.
+This branch only takes 70MB enabling fast cloning of this fork!

-With automatic updates, you should only need to run the following commands on your EON once (will only clone the release branch):
+To install Stock Additions, just run the following on your EON/C2:

 ```
 cd /data/
 mv openpilot openpilot.old
-git clone -b stock_additions --single-branch https://github.com/shanesmiskol/openpilot
+git clone -b stock_additions-release --single-branch https://github.com/shanesmiskol/openpilot
 reboot
 ```